 Sword Cane.
 This weapon is actually a hollow sheath for a rapier or specially made shortsword.
-The rapier or special shortsword is not included in the price of the sword cane; rapiers have their listed cost in the PHB and a specially fitted shortsword costs 20 gp instead of 10 gp but otherwise uses the normal
+The rapier or special shortsword is not included in the price of the sword cane; rapiers have their listed cost in the PHB and a specially fitted shortsword costs 20 gp instead of 10 gp but otherwise uses the normal statistics for a shortsword.
+Each sword cane can only accommodate the weapon it was created for.
+While sheathed in a sword cane, the weapon is completely hidden and only a DC 20 Intelligence (Investigation) check made while holding and inspecting the cane reveals its nature as a sheath.
+The cane is made of strong hardwood and can be used as a weapon itself, using the listed statistics.

 WEAPONS Name Cost Damage Weight Properties Simple Melee Weapons Sword cane 30 gp 1d6 bludgeoning 2 lb.
 Finesse, light, special Martial Melee Weapons Dire flail 95 gp 1d6 bludgeoning 16 lb.
 Double, two-handed Double scimitar 100 gp 1d6 slashing 8 lb.
-Double, two-handed Mighty flail 35 gp 3d4 bludgeoning 12 lb.
-Heavy, two-handed Myrnaxe 120 gp 1d6 piercing or slashing 8 lb.
-Double, special, two-handed Orc double axe 150 gp 1d6 (or 1d10) slashing 10 lb.
+Double, finesse, two-handed Mighty flail 35 gp 3d4 bludgeoning 12 lb.
+Heavy, two-handed Orc double axe 150 gp 1d6 (or 1d10) slashing 10 lb.
 Special (double or heavy), two-handed Sharrash 40 gp 1d8 slashing 5 lb.
 Reach, two-handed Spiked chain 30 gp 2d4 piercing 10 lb.
-Reach, special, two-handed Tangat 15 gp 1d8 slashing 4 lb.
-Two-handed Tratnyr 15 gp 1d10 piercing 4 lb.
+Finesse, reach, special, two-handed Tangat 15 gp 1d8 slashing 4 lb.
+Finesse, two-handed Tratnyr 15 gp 1d10 piercing 4 lb.
 Heavy, two-handed, thrown (range 20/60) Two-bladed sword 125 gp 1d6 piercing 8 lb.
-Double, two-handed Martial Ranged Weapons Bola 2 gp 2 lb.
+Double, finesse, two-handed Martial Ranged Weapons Bola 2 gp 2 lb.
 Finesse, special, thrown (range 30/90) Boomerang 15 gp 1d6 special 2 lb.
 Finesse, special, thrown (range 20/60)